A pedestrian walkway in Miami (near FIU) collapsed on March 15, 2018. Six people were killed. Also, eight people were injured.

-Should either be found negligent for the bridge collapse, this is at least gives the families of those killed some hope that they will be able to meet the mounting financial responsibilities that they will likely encounter.
+Should either be found negligent for the bridge collapse, this is at least gives the families of those killed some hope.
+Hope that they will be able to meet the mounting financial responsibilities that they will likely encounter.

 Both MCM and FIGG have likely put their general liability insurance companies on notice about the incident.
 The insurance companies have likely set a very large reserve in this claim.